openbmc/phosphor-dbus-interfaces/xyz/openbmc_project/Led/README.md

   onto `assert` property of the group.
 Term **de-assert** would mean writing **false** to `assert` property.

+Additionaly has provision of some methods to configuration LED parameters for runtime.
+The global static config will not be overwrited and changes are only applicable to the current BMC session.
+It's was may be useful to change **action**, blinks **period** and **duration** of duty ON.

+* **LedConfigureBlink** - configuration a LED blink arameters
+* **LedConfigureAction** - configuration a LED object action
+* **GetLedItems** - get list of a LEDs for the group
+* **ResetSettings** - revert to the static global configuration for a given Group LEDs

 ## Group Dbus information

 **Path: "/xyz/openbmc_project/led/groups/<name>"**